google/clif/clif/python/primer.md

 assert Scale(5, offset=2) == 14  # passing a value for |ratio| is omitted
 ```

-Currently, Clif is unable to generate the default value if the value as
+Currently, CLIF is unable to generate the default value if the value as
 listed in the C++ declaration is not a `constexpr` or is not of a fundamental
 type.
 Since C++ requires arguments (even if having default values) be passed in
 the declaration order, we _can not_ omit such an argument value while specifying